feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Never edit existing written text to make it sound spoken.
 Always rebuild from the spoken starting point.**

-**Preferred execution mode:** Internalize the prohibitions below before writing and prevent violations during generation, rather than writing freely and then auditing afterward.
-The quality checklist can be run post-hoc, but integrated prevention during generation produces cleaner prose because violations are never embedded in the first place.
+**Preferred execution mode:** Internalize the prohibitions below before writing and prevent violations during generation, rather than writing and auditing afterward.
+Both modes produce acceptable results; integrated prevention is preferred because violations caught before they are written are cleaner than violations edited out.

 ---

-**PROHIBITED:**
+**PROHIBITED** — these are absolute prohibitions.
+Remove unconditionally.
+They must never appear regardless of context:

 * Rhetorical triplets: "Not X. Not Y. Z."
 * Short declarative punch lines standing alone — except the crystallising line